capitalist/rails_slickgrid/README.md

 2. `bundle install`
 3. `rails generate rails_slickgrid:install`
 4. In your layout or view call `slickgrid_assets`

+## SlickGrid Dependencies

+1. You need to have jQuery loaded
+2. You need to have jQuery UI as SlickGrid uses it

 ## TODO
 1. Automatic grid generation